IBM/resilient-java-microservices-with-istio/README.md

 istioctl get route-rules -o yaml #You can view all your route-rules by executing this command
 ```

-Now each version of your vote microservice should recieve half of the traffic.
+Now each version of your vote microservice should receive half of the traffic.
 Let's test it out by accessing your application.

 To access your application, you want to create an ingress to connect all the microservices and access it via istio ingress.
 Thus, we will run